Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Have a vision, trust yourself, break some rules, ignore the naysayers, don't be afraid to fail."
+> "I find the best way to love someone is not to change them, but instead, help them reveal the greatest version of themselves."
-> — **Arnold Schwarzenegger**
+> — **Steve Maraboli**

 ---